H.R. 5254: Gateway Partnership Act

 Gateway Arch Park Foundation

-National Park Service managers at Gateway Arch
+National Park Service managers at the Arch

 Federal taxpayers